Grievance Procedures - Student

 Within ten days of the date the Appeals Committee is formed or as soon thereafter as practical, the Appeals Committee shall meet in closed session to consider the grievance.
 The members of the Appeals Committee shall respect the confidentiality of the proceedings.
 The student shall be provided with an opportunity to meet with the Appeals Committee, but shall otherwise be present at a meeting of the Appeals Committee only at the request or with the permission of the Appeals Committee.
 As it deems appropriate, the Appeals Committee shall interview other persons and shall consider written materials and other items pertinent to the grievance.

-At the completion of its review, the Appeals Committee shall prepare a written advisory report consisting of findings, conclusions, and recommendations and submit it to the Provost with copies to the student and the Dean of Students.
+At the completion of its review, the Appeals Committee shall prepare a written advisory report consisting of findings, conclusions, and recommendations and submit it to the Provost with copies to the student and the Vice President for Student Experience.
 Under separate cover, the Appeals Committee shall also forward to the Provost copies of any written material or items that it considered in connection with the appeal process.

-The Provost or his or her designee shall consider the report and, at his or her discretion, take whatever action he or she deems appropriate.
+The Provost or their designee shall consider the report and, at their discretion, take whatever action they deem appropriate.
 Prior to taking such action, the Provost or designee may discuss the report with the members of the Appeals Committee, the student or any other person.
-The Provost or designee shall transmit his or her decision in writing to the student, Dean of Students and members of the Appeals Committee.
+The Provost or designee shall transmit their decision in writing to the student, Vice President for Student Experience and members of the Appeals Committee.
 The decision of the Provost shall be final.

 Title IX Coordinators

 Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education.
 Sex discrimination includes sexual harassment, sexual assault and sexual exploitation.
-CalArts' Title IX Coordinator is Eva Graham, Institute Diversity Officer, and Deputy Title IX Coordinator as Charmagne Shearrill, the Chief Human Resources Officer (661-253-7838, firstname.lastname@example.org, Room A210).
+CalArts' Title IX Coordinator is Eva Graham, Institute Diversity Officer, and Deputy Title IX Coordinator is Jennie Watson, Senior Human Resources Officer (661-253-2637, email@example.com, Room A210).
 The Title IX Coordinator and Deputy Coordinator are available to receive reports of sex discrimination at CalArts, including sexual harassment, sexual assault, and sexual exploitation, to discuss questions or concerns relating to the investigation of complaints received, reporting and complaint procedures, and education and training opportunities across campus.
-Information concerning Title IX can also be obtained from the Office for Civil Rights, U.S. Department of Education (415-486-5555, email@example.com, 50 Beale Street, Suite 7200, San Francisco, CA 94105-1813).
+Information concerning Title IX can also be obtained from the Office for Civil Rights, U.S. Department of Education (415-486-5555, firstname.lastname@example.org, 50 Beale Street, Suite 7200, San Francisco, CA 94105-1813).

 An individual may contact the Bureau for Private Postsecondary Education for review of a complaint.
 The bureau may be contacted at 2535 Capitol Oaks Drive, Suite 400, Sacramento, CA 95833, http://www.bppe.ca.gov/, Tel: 916.431.6924, Fax: 916.263.1897.